-In 2016-17 all of our trainees rated the training provided by the Portswood Teaching School Alliance to be at least good, with over 90% rating it as excellent.
+Our trainees rate the training provided by the Portswood Teaching School Alliance to be at least good, with over 90% rating it as excellent.
 Once trainees have successfully completed their training year, the PTSA also offers a whole range of training programmes to support you as you move through your career.

 - The School Direct (salaried) Training programme is open to graduates with three or more years’ career experience

-- You must have at least 2 weeks’ work recent and relevant experience with in a school setting
+- You will ideally have at least 2 weeks’ work recent and relevant experience with in a school setting

 - You must have a UK undergraduate degree, preferably with a 2:1 or 1st class classification (or equivalent if you have studied outside the UK- consult www.naric.org.uk for further details).
 However, a 2:2 would be considered if the candidate could demonstrate particular strengths within other areas.

-- You must have at least a C grade in GCSE English and maths for secondary, and in GCSE English, maths and science for primary teaching.
+- You must have at least a grade C/4 in GCSE English, maths and science

 For School Direct places, the selection of trainees is led by the Portswood Teaching School Alliance, with representatives from alliance schools and the University of Southampton.
 All applications will be screened for eligibility, entry requirements, prior experience and references prior to interview.